agrosner/DBFlow/usage2/Migrations.md

 In DBFlow migrations are not only used to modify the _structure_ of the database, but also other operations such as insert data into a database (for prepopulate), or add an index on a specific table.

+Migrations are only run on an existing database _except_ for the "0th" migration.
+Read [initial database setup](/usage2/Migrations.md#initial-database-setup)

 ### Migration Classes

 We recommend placing any `Migration` inside an associated `@Database` class so it's apparent the migration is tied to it.